 Occasionally our grocery lists and recipes call for a $50 or less/a week meal plan for a family of four.
 This includes a real food menu for breakfast, lunches, and dinners, plus a downloadable shopping list!
 You know I am all about frugal living and eating well.
 This is perfect for just that!

-By the end of this post, you will have recipe ideas and access to grocery lists that keeps more money in your pocket but also helps you plan healthy meals that are easy to make.
+By the end of this post, you will have recipe ideas and access to grocery lists, helping you keep more money in your pocket but also helps you plan healthy meals that are easy to make.

 In the past two years, I’ve been on a weight loss and healthy living journey that has included a slow but steady weight loss and a way better hold on my financials.